dovecot/documentation/source/configuration_manual/authentication/ldap_settings_common.rst

 A space separated list of LDAP hosts to connect to.
-Configure either this setting or :ref:`ldap_settings_common-uris` to specify what LDAP server(s) to conenct to.
+Configure either this setting or :ref:`ldap_settings_common-uris` to specify what LDAP server(s) to connect to.
 You can also use host:port syntax to use different ports.

 Example: